waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Technical Notes

 ### Pathfinder Bug
-- **Issue:** The `path_finder_plus` tool incorrectly reported no path available when a path around an on-screen NPC was possible.
+- **Issue:** The `path_finder_plus` tool has a recurring bug where it fails to correctly path around NPCs, especially when the destination is adjacent to the NPC.
+It sometimes generates paths that lead directly into the obstacle.
-- **Status:** Tool has been updated with better debugging, but the core logic flaw may still exist.
-Needs to be monitored.
+- **Status:** This is a persistent logic flaw.
+The tool should be used with caution in areas with many NPCs.
+Manual pathing is preferred for short distances around obstacles.

 ## IV.
 Future Experiments
 - Test horizontal movement on LEDGE tiles.